 LOC1.
-Number and percent of new enrollees who have a level of care (LOC) completed prior to entry into the waiver.
-A 100% review of data from HCSIS is conducted monthly by ODP staff to assess AE compliance.
-On a monthly basis, ODP generates and reviews the HCSIS reports identifying initial level of care (LOC) compliance and noncompliance data.
-The reports include a list of statewide exceptions (any individual statewide for whom a level of care evaluation is not entered into HCSIS as completed prior to the waiver start date).
+ODP will notify a monthly basis, ODP generates and distributes to the specific AE, HCSIS reports identifying initial level of care compliance and noncompliance data.
+The reports include a list of exceptions for that AE (any individual for whom a level of care evaluation is not entered into HCSIS as completed prior to the waiver start date).
 ODP will notify the AE who is responsible to review these reports and provide remediation for any situation where a level of care has not been completed prior to waiver enrollment.
 Remediation can include completion of level of care documents and/or data entered into HCSIS; correction of data entry errors; correction of authorization start-dates, and readjustments to any services bill prior to waiver start date.
 The AE is expected to document the remediation actions and submit the documentation to ODP within 30 days of notification.
 If the level of care evaluation results in a finding that the participant is not eligible, the participant will be disenrolled from the Waiver and referred to other appropriate resources and payment for any waiver services provided will be recouped.
 ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.